 It has been claimed that the specific template for imagining any ethnogenesis in Late Antiquity is the interplay of three aspects: the military success of warriors and chieftains, a foundational myth, and finally some element of charismatic and dynastic leadership.
 However, in this model, the economic dimension of the process has been allowed to play only a marginal role.

 The process of indegeneity sounds close to that of ethnogenesis: “Diverse Indigenous communities weave indigeneity through a multifaceted array of space and time to revive identities and cultural practices and to regain or retain land, human rights, heritage, and political standing”.
-However, one anthropological approach to indigeneity such as it is argued from a global-system perspective differs from the theory of ethnogenesis by stressing the economic dimension of the cultural processes involved in the formation of identities; an important consideration, which involves archaeologists and anthropologists at quite a new level.
+However,the anthropological approach to indigeneity such as it is argued from a global-system perspective differs from the theory of ethnogenesis by stressing the economic dimension of the cultural processes involved in the formation of identities; an important consideration, which involves archaeologists and anthropologists at quite a new level.

 Revisiting the Goths